-Weightmans LLP 100, Old Hall Street, Liverpool L3 9QJ are regulated by the Solicitors Regulation Authority (SRA) number SRA ID: 463329 in England and Wales.
+Weightmans LLP 100, Old Hall Street, Liverpool L3 9QJ is a legal practice, regulated by the Solicitors Regulation Authority (SRA) number SRA ID: 463329 in England and Wales.

-Weightmans (Scotland) LLP 144 West George Street, Glasgow, G2 2HG are regulated by the Law Society for Scotland Number 45303 in Scotland.
+Weightmans (Scotland) LLP 144 West George Street, Glasgow, G2 2HG is a legal practice, regulated by the Law Society for Scotland Number 45303 in Scotland.

 How we collect your personal information

-We collect, retain and process personal information to enable us to give legal advice, provide legal and related business services and conduct legal proceedings on behalf of our clients.
+We collect, retain and process personal information to enable us to give legal advice, provide legal and related business services and conduct legal proceedings and transactions on behalf of our clients.

 We may collect personal information in a number of ways, including:

-- Online via our site or social media accounts such as Twitter, LinkedIn and Instagram
+- Online via our site or any of our social media accounts such as Twitter, LinkedIn and Instagram

 - In hard copy by fax or post, in person, or over the telephone